 I managed this by being fair and honest with everyone I deal with in this business.
 I always say that I am generous on both sides of the guitar, you the buyer, or you the private seller who needs to move their gorgeous guitar into someone else’s hands, or you the luthier.
 Simply, this means, where my suppliers and luthiers are concerned, I pay my bills on time.
 I run zero credit here.
 No distractions detracting from my attention to the details.

 Where my customers are concerned, every guitar is priced and or negotiated to the best I can do for them.
-Then, free of charge, I always provide a high quality Hard Shell Case, TKL type, Guardian, Humicase, BAM, etc. I always offer Shipping, from Ground Services for less expensive guitars to Express One Day for guitars over $4K.
+Then, I always provide a high quality Hard Shell Case, TKL type, Guardian, Humicase, BAM, etc. I always offer Shipping, from Ground Services for less expensive guitars to Express One or Two Day for guitars over $4K.
 I always include an appropriate accessory package with each guitar, including at a minimum, extra strings and a polishing cloth.
 The more expensive the guitar, the more complete the package, including a Humidifier, a HeadStock Tuner, Additional Sets and a variety of strings from D’Addario or my own brand of Classical Nylon Strings made in the USA, arm sleeve, nail buffer, polish and so on.